A new artisan bakery specialising in products made to ‘secret’ Bulgarian recipes has opened in Wellington.

 Kristiyan, who moved from Bulgaria to Telford in 2013 and has since worked as a taxi driver whilst attending English and maths courses, praised the help he had received from a range of organisations over the last few years.

-Following mentoring from the Princes Trust over three years and a two day start up workshop with business coaching consultancy Good2Great, Kristiyan’s new shop has also been supported by Telford & Wrekin Council’s Pride in Your High Street programme with a £10,000 grant.
+Following mentoring from the Princes Trust over three years and a 2 day start up workshop with business coaching consultancy Good2Great as part of the Building Business Confidence fully funded by the Marches LEP, Kristiyan’s new venture has also been supported by Telford & Wrekin Council’s Pride in Your High Street programme with a £10,000 grant.

 “The support and knowledge I gained about starting my own business was very useful, and has given me the confidence to take the leap,” he said.